Key Advice for Homeschool Conventions

 Prepare Ahead of Time

-- Plan ahead which workshops to attend.
-Read the workshop list before you go, those descriptions, and the speaker biographies.
+• Plan ahead which workshops to attend.
+Read the workshop list before you go, the descriptions, and the speaker biographies.
 Some speakers are so good you will want to hear them, even if their topics aren’t your top priority.

-- Look at the schedule: Did the homeschool convention organizers allow enough time for shopping?
-Some hours you may want to skip workshops in order to shop, especially if you can buy recordings of the talks.
+• Look at the schedule: Did the homeschool convention organizers allow enough time for shopping?
+You may want to skip a workshop or two in order to shop, especially if you can buy recordings of the talks.

-- If you might buy curriculum, bring a comfortable backpack, a rolling cart, or even a wheelie suitcase.
+• If you might buy curriculum, bring a comfortable backpack, a rolling cart, or even a wheelie suitcase.
 A tote bag full of books gets too heavy.
-Going to your car to unload them may take 30 minutes out of your day.
+Going to your car to unload them may take 30 minutes or more out of your day.

 Maximize Your Experience